hucancode/hucancode/src/resume/resume-sa.typ

   location: "Hanoi",
   date: "2014/03 - 2016/03",
-  [Developed, and optimized games for low-end mobile devices using C++, OpenGL], [Contributed in: Order and Chaos 2, Brothers in Arms 3, Ice Age Adventure, and many other games], )
+  [Developed, and optimized games for low-end mobile devices using C++, OpenGL], )

 #resume_heading("Notable Projects")